Programs are NOT Producing

 LifeWay and the North American Mission Board recently enlisted a Disciple Making Task Force.
 As chair of that task force, Dr. Robby Gallaty, pastor of Longhollow Baptist Church, reported that Southern Baptist churches have baptized 7.1 million people in the past 20 years with ZERO increase in attendance.
 Just pause and let that sink in.
 The task force made three recommendations based on their findings to create a better result:

 - Connect salvation decisions with small group engagement

 - Emphasize groups multiplication

-I am super excited to see a growing number of people and organizations beginning to think beyond borders when it comes to church health and disciple making.
-Just to mention a few: replicate.org, livingthedlife.com, thebonhoefferproject.com, impactdisciples.com, reallifeministries.com, and discipleship.org.
+I am super excited to see a growing number of people and organizations with established ministry in Georgia beginning to think beyond borders when it comes to church health and disciple making: replicate.org, livingthedlife.com, thebonhoefferproject.com, impactdisciples.com, reallifeministries.com, and discipleship.org , just to name a few.

 My wife is very good at growing plants and arranging flowers.
 She knows that you cannot grow healthy plants in toxic soil.
 The local church has been given the task to make disciple makers of all nations.
 For the body of Christ to complete this task, we need vibrant churches growing disciple makers in healthy soil.

 Peter Drucker once said, “culture eats strategy for breakfast.”
 The culture in a local church is the soil through which disciples will grow or wither.
 Strong leaders know that the only way to get the results you seek is to intentionally build the culture you need.
 Remarkably, a growing number of churches, large and small, are establishing a Discovery or New Member class to begin building the culture they desire.
 For some this is a group gathering in person or online.
 For other smaller churches, this investment may happen in one-on-one meetings with the pastor.
 Our discipleship team’s moto is “do what you can, where you are, with what you have.”
 A few benefits of a Discovery or New Member class these churches are experiencing: